Keyword clustering is one of the most powerful SEO content tactics you can deploy on your website.

 The PerkUp site in September '21 had very little content and even less traffic.
 Here's a snapshot from Ahrefs taken on the 1st September 2021.

-And here's how things stand as of February 2022.
-That's six months from engagement, which in the world of SEO is fast.
+And here's how things stood as of May 2022.
+That's just over six months from engagement, which in the world of SEO is fast.

 And the same numbers reflect in Google Analytics.